ttanvirr/git-github-basics/README.md

 ## 🧠 Git Challenge: Branching & Merging

-- Create a new folder called `branches-vscode`
+- Create a new folder called `my-branch-project`
 - Open the folder in VSCode
 - Open the terminal in VSCode (`View > Terminal` or `Ctrl + ``)
 - Initialize a Git repository